Guides

 Can I get enough NAD+ precursors from food?

-Natural food sources of NAD+ precursors: niacin (B3) in meat, fish, and fortified grains; NR and NMN in very small amounts in cow's milk, yeast, and some vegetables.
-The quantities in food are orders of magnitude below supplemental doses and are insufficient to meaningfully raise blood NAD+ above baseline age-related decline.
+Food contains NAD+ precursors — niacin (B3) in meat, fish, and fortified grains, plus trace NR and NMN in milk, yeast, and some vegetables — but the quantities are far below supplemental doses and are insufficient to meaningfully offset age-related NAD+ decline.
+A balanced diet prevents deficiency; it does not "boost" NAD+ the way studied doses do.

 Does exercise affect NAD+ levels?